Imagine being able to chat with the grower-producer of the champagne you are tasting – from the comfort of your own living room.

 Attendees receive a beautifully curated tasting package which includes one of Sally Hillman’s signature maps of the Champagne region, comprehensive tasting notes, a bottle of the champagne/s and a Lehmann Grand Champagne 41 machine-made glass.
-Free express shipping is offered on individual and mixed case purchases of tasting champagnes made via Le Shop.
+All available on Le Shop.

 The events are conducted using the Zoom platform – another success story of 2020 – and allow attendees to interact not only with each other, but also to meet and ask questions of the French champagne grower-producers and importers.

 Each event focuses sharply on the champagnes of a particular House, with the grower-producer setting the scene by explaining their philosophy and the terroir that gives rise to the cuvées being tasted.
 They also often foreshadow the examples of their champagne which will be featured in future sessions.
 These introductions provide a wonderful context for discerning champagne aficionados to understand more deeply the genealogy of the House’s cuvées.